This blog post draws on data and research discussed in our entry on Famines.

 But what can we say about the impact of famines on long-term population trends more generally?
 To help answer this question, we look instead at the role of ‘population crises’ of all kinds – that is to say severe spikes in mortality in general, not just those due to famine.
 What impact have such crises played in shaping population trends, relative to other global developments?

-Below are two charts showing the historic evolution of death rates in England and Wales, and in Norway.
+Here are two charts showing the historic evolution of death rates in England and Wales, and in Norway.
 Data points mark the annual ‘Crude Death Rate’ (total deaths per 1,000 people) in each country, and a line plotting the 20-year moving average is shown in each case.
 You can see that the decline in average mortality rates in both countries was preceded by a reduction in the spread around the average i.e., the number and extent of ‘crises’ of high mortality.8

-Historic crude death rates in England and Wales and Norway
+Historic crude death rates in England and Wales

 Falling death rates, and increasing life expectancy, are trends that took place first in early industrialising countries, but have been a common experience in all parts of the world as poverty has declined, and healthcare and nutrition has improved.
 But since the 1960s this has been outpaced by a fall in birth rates, such that overall the global population growth rate has been steadily falling, and is likely to approach zero towards the end of this century.
 The rapid growth in population witnessed since the early 20th century was due to the fall in death rates happening ahead of the fall in birth rates, generating a period of natural increase in between.

 This is known as the ‘demographic transition‘: a shift from stable populations with high birth and death rates to stable populations with low birth and death rates, with a period of rapid increase in between due to the fall in mortality preceding the fall in fertility.
-The chart below shows this transition as it occurred in five very different countries.
+This chart shows this transition as it occurred in five very different countries.
 Here also we can see that the secular decline in death rates follow a reduction in its volatility.
 But again, the height of the peaks in earlier decades are generally small relative to the overall decline.
 Even larger crises, such as the “Great Leap Forward”, or the spike in mortality in Mauritius in the late 1920s,11 translate into very small changes in overall population trends, if at all.
 It is the persistent long-term decline in ‘normal’ birth and death rates that represent the more significant development for population trends, not the absence of temporary mortality spikes.

 Demographic transition in 5 countries, 1820-201012